Sausage-Stuffed Butternut Squash

 Step 1: Prepare the squash

-Preheat the broiler, then cut the squash lengthwise in half, discarding its seeds.
-Place the squash in a large microwave-safe dish, cut side down, and add a 1/2 inch of water.
-Microwave the squash, covered, on high until it softens, which will take 20 t0 25 minutes.
+Preheat the broiler.
+Cut the squash in half lengthwise, and discard the seeds.
+Place the squash in a large microwave-safe dish, cut side down, and add 1/2 inch of water.
+Microwave the squash, covered, on high until it’s soft, about 20 to 25 minutes.
 Remove the squash and let it cool slightly.

 Step 2: Cook the sausage

-Meanwhile, in a large nonstick skillet, cook and crumble the sausage and onion over medium-high heat until the meat is no longer pink, 5 to 7 minutes.
-Then, add the garlic, stir and cook for 1 more minute.
+Meanwhile, in a large nonstick skillet, cook and crumble the sausage with the onion over medium-high heat until the meat is no longer pink, five to seven minutes.
+Add the garlic, and stir and cook the mixture for one more minute.

-Broil the squash 4 to 5 inches from the heat until the cheese is melted, 1 to 2 minutes.
+Broil the squash 4 to 5 inches from the heat until the cheese is melted, one to two minutes.
 If desired, sprinkle the squash with pepper flakes.
-To serve, cut each half into 2 portions.
+To serve the squash, cut each half into two portions.

 Sausage-Stuffed Butternut Squash Variations

-• Add sweetness: While cooking the sausage, drop in some fresh spinach, diced apple and dried cranberries.
-After boiling, top with a few toasted pecans for a meal that perfectly balances sweet and savory.
+• Add sweetness: While cooking the sausage, add golden raisins, diced apple or dried cranberries.
+After broiling the squash, top the halves with a few toasted pecans for a meal that perfectly balances sweet and savory.

-• Use ground beef: If you don’t have Italian sausage on hand, but do have ground beef, feel free to swap it in.
+• Use ground beef: If you have ground beef on hand, feel free to swap it in for the Italian sausage.

-• Add bell pepper: Chopped bell pepper makes a tasty and colorful addition to this recipe.
-Add it along with the onion.
+• Include veggies: Chopped bell pepper, sauteed spinach and mushrooms make tasty and colorful additions to this recipe.
+Add them along with the onion.

-• Use a spicy sausage: If you like some heat when you eat, make this meal with spicy Italian sausage.
+• Use a spicy sausage: If you like a little heat, make this meal with spicy Italian sausage.
 And don’t skimp on the red pepper flakes!

 How to Store Sausage-Stuffed Butternut Squash

-You can store leftover stuffed butternut squash in the fridge in an airtight container for 2 to 3 days.
-You can also freeze portions for up to 3 months.
-To use, let the frozen squash and sausage thaw overnight in the fridge, and reheat the leftovers in the oven or in the microwave.
+Once it has cooled completely, store any leftover stuffed butternut squash in the fridge in an airtight container for up to four days.
+You can also freeze portions for up to three months.

 Sausage-Stuffed Butternut Squash Tips